sap-tutorials/Tutorials/tutorials/irpa-setup-2-onpremise-installation/irpa-setup-2-onpremise-installation.md

 [ACCORDION-BEGIN [Step 1: ](Download the SAP Intelligent RPA MSI)] The Desktop Agent is a component of SAP Intelligent Robotic Process Automation that is installed locally on user desktops.
 It executes automation projects that launch and run applications of various kinds.

-Get the latest version of the SAP Intelligent RPA MSI from [SAP Development tools.](https://tools.hana.ondemand.com/#cloud)
+Download the latest version of the SAP Intelligent RPA MSI from [SAP Development tools](https://tools.hana.ondemand.com/#cloud).

 !![Desktop Agent installation](Step1-Desktop Agent Installation.png)